 This guide explains how to put on sterile surgical gloves in the operating theatre setting (surgical gloving).
 As a result, this guide assumes you have already decontaminated your hands and donned a sterile surgical gown using an appropriate surgical scrubbing procedure.

-Open the inner glove packet that you have previously dropped onto your sterile field.
+- Open the inner glove packet that you previously dropped onto your sterile field.

 - Keep your hands in your sleeves so that you do not touch the glove on the outside of the gown with your bare hands.

 - Keep your hands above your waist and in front of you

 - Ensure you do not touch anything around you that is not sterile – this includes your face, mask, and hat!

 1. National Institute for Health and Care Excellence 2008 Clinical Guideline 74 – Surgical Site Infection: Prevention and treatment of surgical site infection London, NICE